sedonaprice/UNCOVER_mosaics_scripts/README.rst

 Examples
 --------

-Please see the Jupyter notebook ``UNCOVER_mosaics_examples.ipynb`` for examples of using these plotting scripts.
+Please see the Jupyter notebook ``examples_UNCOVER_mosaics.ipynb`` for examples of using these plotting scripts.

 License
 -------